COM 100 MEDIA LITERACY 3, 3/0; HUIF

 COM 312 BASIC MEDIA PRODUCTION 3, 2/2

-Prerequisite: COM 215.
-Exploration of basic concepts and processes of video and audio media production and editing, including hands-on experience in studio and field production, and both video and audio postproduction.
-Discussion of career options.
+Prerequisite: COM 215 or COM 212 or TFA 201.
+Exploration of basic concepts and processes of video and audio media production and editing, including hands-on experience in field production, audio recording and both video and audio post production; review of career options.
+Offered every semester.

 SPC 315 MEDIA PERFORMANCE 3, 3/0